pq-code-package/.github/profile/README.md

 # PQ Code Package

 The PQ Code Package project is a new open source project that aims to build high-assurance software implementations of standards-track post-quantum cryptography algorithms.
-The PQCP is a project within the [Linux Foundation](https://linuxfoundation.org/).
+The PQCP is a project within the [Linux Foundation](https://linuxfoundation.org/) as part of the [Post-Quantum Cryptography Alliance](https://pqca.org/).

 ## Initial Goals